-- Plan your route in advance and be sure to give yourself plenty of time to merge when exiting.
-In heavy traffic, it can be difficult to switch lanes and may require more time than you would expect.
+- Plan your route in advance and give yourself plenty of time to move to the right-hand lane when exiting.
+In heavy traffic, it can be difficult to switch lanes and might require more time than you would expect.

 - Traffic can be unpredictable.
 Be flexible and ready to use an alternate route if necessary.

 - Avoid traffic congestion by traveling during non-rush hour periods.
-Washington DC rush hour is generally from 6-9 a.m. and 4-7 p.m.
+Washington rush hour is generally from 6 to 9 a.m. and 4 to 7 p.m.
 Monday through Friday.

 Virginia Hot Lanes on I-495

 The Virginia Department of Transportation opened high-occupancy toll (HOT) lanes in Northern Virginia in 2012.
-The project added two lanes to I-495 in each direction from just west of the Springfield Interchange to just north of the Dulles Toll Road, and included the replacement of more than 50 bridges, overpasses, and major interchanges.
-Drivers of vehicles with fewer than three occupants are required to pay a toll to use the lanes.
+The project added two lanes to I-495 in each direction from just west of the Springfield interchange to just north of the Dulles Toll Road and included the replacement of more than 50 bridges, overpasses, and major interchanges.
+Drivers of vehicles with less than three occupants are required to pay a toll to use the lanes.
 An E-Z Pass transponder is required to allow for electronic toll collection.
 Tolls are waived for buses, carpools of at least three people, motorcycles, and emergency vehicles.